(9 minutes read)

 A good butler will work magic with a chef to create harmonious pairing.

-Maybe it is worth mentioning again that during my butler studies we did receive wine instruction, but only for two days… It is with that in mind that I formed the project of becoming conversant with wine, especially wines worth cellaring and use cellar management and food pairing expertise to constitute the DNA on which to build our Butler school.
+It is with that in mind that I formed the project of becoming conversant with wine, especially wines worth cellaring and use cellar management and food pairing expertise to constitute the DNA on which to build our Butler school.
 This project has required time and efforts and was fifteen years in its development phase before seeing the light of day in 2016.

 -To come full circle-